DandelionSprout/winget-extras/README.md

 Packages are validated automatically using [GitHub Actions](https://github.com/pl4nty/winget-extras/blob/main/.github/workflows/validate.yml), or manually using `SandboxTest` from `winget-pkgs`.
 There are some limitations:

-- Interactive installation is only tested if silent installation fails
+- Interactive installation is only tested if silent installation fails.
-- The `arm` architecture (32-bit ARM) is not tested
+- The `arm` architecture (32-bit ARM) is not tested.
+- For hardware-requiring packages, for instance various NVIDIA softwares, the burden is on the submitter to prove that installation succeeds.

 Try validation yourself with these commands.